Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/03-MoreModels.md

 ### Activity: Modeling Many-to-Many

-With your partner, choose one of the following scenarios (or create your own!) and write a data model, including a `Through` class:
+With your partner, choose one of the following scenarios and write a data model, including a `Through` class:

 1. EventBrite: `Attendee` and `Event`
 1. Patreon: `Creator` and `Subscriber`
 1. LinkedIn: `Employee` and `Company`

-Your instructor will check in on your progress before the end of class.
+When you are finished, switch partners and write another.

 ## Wrap-Up